-Prerequisite: Honors criteria or application Content includes spelling/vocabulary development, grammar and usage skills and using complex fiction and non-fiction text to complete various academic tasks including literary analysis, research projects, and communicating effectively in various formats such as written and verbal methods.
+Prerequisite: Honors criteria or application

+Content includes spelling/vocabulary development, grammar and usage skills and using complex fiction and non-fiction text to complete various academic tasks including literary analysis, research projects, and communicating effectively in various formats such as written and verbal methods.
 This rigorous course has increased standards and expectations.
 This course provides the reading and writing skills required for success in AP English courses.
 Follows Common Core State Standards for grade 10.

-This course will explore and reinforce students' spelling, vocabulary and grammar skills in addition to expanding students abilities in advanced composition, writing skills, and literary analysis through a variety of literature sources and independent research.
-This course focuses on American Literature and emphasizes the exploration and use of logical argument structures, logical fallacies, and rhetorical and persuasive devices in the crafting of well-supported argumentative claims.
+This course focuses on American Literature and emphasizes the exploration and use of logical argument, logical fallacies, and rhetorical and persuasive devices in the crafting of well-supported argumentative claims.
+This course will expand students abilities in advanced composition, writing skills, and literary analysis through a variety of literature sources and independent research.
 Students will investigate a variety of topics, including current social issues.
 Students will engage in thoughtful, focused and respectful discussions in a variety of formats.
-In addition, there will be a heavy focus on preparation for the SAT, including weekly preand post-tests on basic grammar, reading strategies, and other appropriate test-taking skills.
-The ultimate goal of this course is to help students prepare for the rigor of 12th grade English classes and beyond.
 Follows Common Core State Standards for grade 11.